Rutang-Bhatiya/ECO3-operational-BI-ownership/README.md

-# ECO3 – Operational BI Ownership & Reporting Stabilization

 ## Purpose of This Repository

 This repository documents **Phase 2** of my journey at ECO3, where I moved from understanding the legacy environment to **actively owning, stabilizing, and operating business-critical reporting**.

-The focus of this phase was not transformation yet — it was **trust, continuity, and reliability**.
+The focus of this phase was not transformation yet, it was **trust, continuity, and reliability**.

 Before any future-state architecture could be built, the business needed:
 - Reports that worked